failsafe-lib/failsafe/README.md

 });
 ```

-Alternatively, an *interrupting* cancellation can be used to forcefully interrupt an execution with `InterruptedException`.
+Alternatively, an *interrupting* cancellation can be used to forcefully [interrupt] an execution.

 #### Asynchronous API Integration